-Guide interested students to create a paper donkey and cart like the one that helped Esperanza escape from the ranch by downloading the pattern from the Scholastic website.
+Guide interested students to create a paper donkey and cart like the one that helped Esperanza escape from the ranch.
 Help other students who are inspired by Esperanza learn the zigzag pattern of crocheting taught by Abuelita.
 Direct them to refer to the instructions of the alternating mountains and valleys, found on page 14 of the book.
 If students want to make Mama’s Yarn Doll, refer them to the unnumbered back pages of the book to find instructions.

 Ask students to review the book by giving it a star rating (one through five), stating their opinion, and then backing it up with at least three text-based reasons.

 © 2012 SI ALL RIGHTS RESERVED